 Word version (recommended):

-Student Support Fund application form and guidance (Word - 224KB).
+Student Support Fund application form and guidance (Word - 226KB).

-If you wish to hand-write the application you can download a PDF version of the form (PDF - 541KB).
+If you wish to hand-write the application you can download a PDF version of the form (PDF - 547KB).
 We would recommend that you print this form in colour if possible.

 It is recommended that you submit your form and supporting evidence electronically, as an attachment by email to SSF@contacts.bham.ac.uk

-Please note: The fund closes for undergraduate applications at 17:00 on Friday 15 June 2018.
-Postgraduates may continue to apply.
+Please note: The fund closes for undergraduate applications at 17:00 on Friday 21 June 2019.
+Postgraduates may continue to apply over the summer.

 You will be notified via your university email account that your application has been received.